Links on Android Authority may earn us a commission. Learn more.

 What is Widevine digital rights management (DRM) and why does it matter?

-A number of video services like Disney Plus, Netflix, and Prime Video don’t allow some smartphones to stream movies or TV shows at resolutions higher than 480p.
-The reason for the lockout is that these services are protected by digital rights management (DRM), to prevent the copying and unauthorized redistribution of these video files.
+A number of video services like Disney Plus, Netflix, and Prime Video restrict smartphones from taking screenshots of movies or TV shows.
+The reason for the lockout is that these services are protected by digital rights management (DRM).
+The goal is to prevent the copying and unauthorized redistribution of copyrighted video files.

 To trust that Android smartphones and many other devices are secure from piracy, these popular streaming services make use of Google’s Widevine DRM platform.
-As one of the industry’s oldest DRM services, it’s estimated to be installed on some 4 billion devices around the world.
+As one of the industry’s oldest DRM services, it’s estimated install base stands at some 4 billion devices around the world.

-Here’s what you need to know about Widevine and how it works.
+Here’s everything you need to know about Widevine and how it works.

 Widevine implements a selection of industry standards to protect content as it’s transferred over the internet and played back on devices.
 For a quick overview, it makes use of a combination of CENC encryption, licensing key exchange, and adaptive streaming quality to manage and send video to users.
 The idea is to simplify the amount of work on the service provider’s end, by supporting multiple levels of streaming quality based on the security capabilities of the receiving device.